 Interior design requires a deep knowledge of human behavior—physical, psychological, and cultural.
-The ability to understand and communicate with clients is very important.
+The ability to understand and communicate with clients is essential.
 Designed spaces must support the individual lifestyle and functional needs of our clients.

 Any interior space directs human behavior.
-This is especially true for educational, medical, business facilities, or spaces where there is social interaction.
+This is especially true for educational, medical, and business facilities or spaces with social interaction.

 The designer's knowledge of the human factors relating to interior space affects even private spaces, such as residences.